zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     </copy>
     ```

-10. If told the authenticity of the host can’t be established, type yes to continue.
+10. If prompted with "the authenticity of the host can't be established", type yes to continue.
 You then will need to enter your password.
-By default this is oscommerce.
+By default, it is oscommerce.

     ![](./images/6.png "")